Symphony No. 4 (Sibelius)

 The Symphony No. 4 in A minor, Op.
+63, is a four-movement work for orchestra written from 1909 to 1911 by the Finnish composer Jean Sibelius.

-63, is one of seven completed symphonies composed by Jean Sibelius.
-Written between 1910 and 1911, it was premiered in Helsinki on 3 April 1911 by the Philharmonia Society, with Sibelius conducting.
+It was premiered in Helsinki on 3 April 1911 by the Philharmonia Society, with Sibelius conducting.

 Instrumentation

-It is scored for an orchestra including 2 flutes, 2 oboes, 2 clarinets (in B and A), 2 bassoons, 4 horns (in F and E), 2 trumpets (in F and E), 3 trombones, timpani, glockenspiel, and strings.
+The Fourth Symphony is scored for the following instruments, organized by family (woodwinds, brass, percussion, and strings):